hemantksingh/messup-learn/Security/TLS Certificates.md

 ## Self signed certificates

-As mentioned above a certificate can be self signed or requested from an independent Certificate Authority (CA).
-Self signed certificates do not go through the independent **identity vetting** process, therefore understandably they are not fit for public usage.
+As mentioned above a certificate can be self signed or requested from a known global Certificate Authority (CA).
+Self signed certificates do not go through the independent **identity vetting** process, therefore understandably they cannot be implicitly trusted and are not fit for public usage.
 However they may be used in development and test environments, provided:

-* Trust is added in your own browsers to a self-signed certificate, those browsers will then accept that certificate
+* The self-signed certificate is trusted by importing it into the host's certificate store.
+On a Linux host 'trustung' the certificate is different and distro dependent On Windows this can be done using:
+  * [Powershell](https://docs.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide#with-powershell) `Import-PfxCertificate  -FilePath certificate.pfx -CertLocation 'Cert:\LocalMachine\Root' -Password 'password'`
+  * `dotnet dev-certs https --trust`
 * You create your own private/internal CA that can issue certificates and add trust in your browsers for that CA

 In both of these cases, the key point is that the general public will not accept self signed certificates, which is by design — there is no reason that everyone else should believe the contents of your self signed certificates.
 So developers have to take some action to modify their browsers’ trust behavior in order to accept something that’s not publicly-trusted.